leethomas/countdown/README.md

     -o, --order <order>    Specify the ordering of the events returned [possible values: shuffle, time-asc, time-desc]
 ```

-## Setup
+## Setup & Installation
+1. Install with `cargo install event-countdown`

-Before running, create a `.countdown.yml` file in your home directory containing a list of events you'd like to track.
+2. Before running, create a `.countdown.yml` file in your home directory containing a list of events you'd like to track.
 Here's an example with dates far into the future (as of 2021 😄):

 ```yml
 events: